EBWiki/EBWiki/docs/SUMOLOGIC.md

 the Sumo Logic admin is available through the Heroku admin interface.
 Select the specific dynamo, then "Sumo Logic" under resources.

 ## Viewing Heroku Logs in Sumo Logic
 In order to view server logs, open a new Log Search and use `_sourceCategory=heroku` as the query parameter.
-Currently only the staging environment has Sumo Logic installed, but this will be expanded to production soon.
+This is available for staging & production.

 ![Sumo Logic Search Log](<images/sumo_logic_staging.png> "Sumo Logic Log Search")